d0ugui/d0ugui/README.md

 <div>

  <p align="left">
   My name is Douglas Oliveira, and I´m from Brazil.
 I've been working as Front-end Developer since 2021.
-Actually I work as Software Developer at [https://www.linkedin.com/school/escolamais/](Escola Mais) and studying JavaScript Ecosystem.
+Actually I work as Software Developer at Escola Mais and studying JavaScript Ecosystem.
 I have some experiencie in Back-end with Node.js, but my focus in the moment is improve my hard skills in front-end.
  </p>
 </div>